ibm-cloud-docs/hs-crypto/create-standard-keys.md

 ## Creating standard keys with the GUI
 {: #gui}

-[After you create an instance of the service](/docs/services/hs-crypto/provision.html), complete the following steps to create a standard key with the {{site.data.keyword.{{site.data.keyword.hscrypto}}
+[After you create an instance of the service](/docs/services/hs-crypto/provision.html), complete the following steps to create a standard key with the {{site.data.keyword.hscrypto}} GUI.
-hscrypto}} GUI.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/){: new_window}.
 2. From your {{site.data.keyword.cloud_notm}} dashboard, select your provisioned instance of {{site.data.keyword.hscrypto}}.